sesteva/react-shared-components/README.md

 #### Render

-    - MyComponentRender.android.js
+    - MyComponentRender.android.js       -----> Android Specific Render
-    - MyComponentRender.ios.js
+    - MyComponentRender.ios.js           -----> iOS Specific Render
-    - MyComponentRender.native.js
+    - MyComponentRender.native.js        -----> Android/iOS Sahred Render
-    - MyComponentRender.web.js
+    - MyComponentRender.web.js           -----> Web Specific Render

 '.android' and '.ios' will be the ones react-native will look for.
 In the absence it will look for '.js'.